tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 <details><summary>Even More Functions</summary>
 <p>

-Can have no arguments
+#### Can have no arguments

 * `myFunc <- function(){commands}`

-Can have multiple arguments.
+#### Can have multiple arguments.
 Variables outside of the function must be read into the function

 * `myFunc <- function(a,b,c){commands}`

-Can have default arguments.
-When run, a will be 2 unless another value is specified
+#### Can have default arguments.
+When run, `a` will be 2 unless another value is specified

 * `myFunc <- function(a=2){commands}`

-Do not have to return values

-Variables outside of the function are only available by passing them into the function, and vice versa
+#### Variables outside of the function are only available by passing them into the function, and vice versa

 You can explore these features by trying the following code (do not modify the `triangular.R` script)